 If you are provided with equipment from Medequip, and it needs repairing please contact Medequip directly.
 If you no longer need the equipment, Medequip will collect equipment with a value over £25, or multiple pieces of equipment.

-For lower cost single items of equipment, the cost of collecting and cleaning the equipment can be more than the value of the equipment, and so you may be advised to take the equipment to a second hand shop where it can be sold.
+For lower cost single items of equipment, the cost of collecting and cleaning the equipment can be more than the value of the equipment.
+So you may be advised to take the equipment to a second hand shop where it can be sold.

-If you are disabled, you may find it difficult to carry out day to day activities in your home, and an adaptation maybe needed to the property.
+If you are disabled, you may find it difficult to carry out day-to-day activities in your home.
+An adaptation to your property may be the solution.

 How to make a referral to the Occupational Therapy team

-You can refer yourself or someone else can refer you, with your consent, by contacting Access Harrow on tel 020 8901 2680 requesting an assessment by an Occupational Therapist.
+You can refer yourself or someone else can refer you, with your consent, by contacting Access Harrow.